 More recently, a new generation of organic solar panels made out of crop waste is showing even bigger potential than OPVs.
 These bio-based organic panels are able to “produce energy close to 50% of the time according to preliminary testing, compared to 15 to 22% on average in standard (silicon-based) solar panels”.
 Biodesign at its best.

 Silver bullets to protect and regenerate the environment do not exist.

 As we are transitioning to a circular and regenerative economy, we must question the use of current ‘green’ technologies that may or will create more issues than generate benefits in the long run.

-Dr Olivier Cotsaftis is a post-disciplinary designer and academic exploring pathways towards circular, regenerative and more-than-human futures.
-At RMIT University School of Design, his research is focused on the materiality, aesthetics, politics and economics of sustainability in the 21st century, and he has a specific interest in next-gen biomaterials and their application in biophilic architecture and design.
-Ollie is also the founder and design director of future ensemble studio and the co-founder of Speculative Futures Melbourne — the Melbourne Chapter of The Design Futures Initiative.
-Most recently, he joined the editorial board of Research Methods: Biotechnology Design (Cambridge Press, UK).
+Dr Olivier Cotsaftis is a post-disciplinary researcher exploring pathways towards circular, regenerative and more-than-human futures.
+At RMIT University School of Design, his work is broadly focused on the materiality, aesthetics, politics and economics of sustainability in the 21st century, and he has a specific interest in next-gen biomaterials and their application in architecture and design.
+Ollie is also the founder and design director of future ensemble studio and an editorial board member of Research Methods: Biotechnology Design (Cambridge Press, UK).